 This is the question that artist Sandow Birk contemplated during his extensive travels through the Islamic world, which ultimately led to his nine-year project to transcribe and illustrate the entire Qur’an.
 Birk will present his project, American Qur’an, which finds connections between the universality of the messages in the sacred text and contemporary American life.

-Birk will be joined by Bay Area artist Ala Ebtekar; Qamar Adamjee, associate curator of South Asian and Islamic art; and Jeff Durham, assistant curator of Himalayan art, to discuss the roles art has played in religious and political contexts.
+Birk will be joined by Bay Area artist Ala Ebtekar; Qamar Adamjee, Malavalli Family Foundation Associate Curator of Art of the Indian Subcontinent; and Jeffrey Durham, Associate Curator of Himalayan Art, to discuss the roles art has played in religious and political contexts.

 A series of lectures in two parts (approx. 45 minutes per part)

 The Society for Asian Art's renowned Arts of Asia lecture series will focus on trade roads and sea routes.
 You will be transported from courts to caravans, from stupas to shipwrecks, from mountain passes and river valleys to open seas.
 Travel with merchants and monks, monarchs and missionaries and see their riches and relics.
 Discover ancient ceramics, sculptures, coins, calligraphy, tea wares, textiles and much more.

 Asian Art Museum Storyteller, Leta Busyhead, tells a story about Cyrus the Great and the Cyrus Cylinder in the Cyrus Cylinder and Ancient Persia exhibition at the Asian Art Museum (August 9–September 22, 2013).